ucan-wg/spec/README.md

 ]
 ```

-### 3.2.5 Attenuation
+### 3.2.5 Capabilities & Attenuation

-The attenuations (i.e. UCAN output, or "caveats") MUST be an array of heterogeneous capabilities (defined below).
-This array is REQUIRED but MAY be empty.
+Capabilities MUST be presented as a map.
+This map is REQUIRED but MAY be empty.

 This array MUST contain some or none of the following:
 1. A strict subset (attenuation) of the capability authority from the `prf` field
-2. Capabilities composed from multiple proofs (see rights amplification [§6.4](#64-rights-amplification))
+2. Capabilities composed from multiple proofs (see [rights amplification])
 3. Capabilities originated by the `iss` DID (i.e. by parenthood)

 This array also includes time ranges and the proofs that start latest and end soonest from the lower and upper time bounds of the range.

 ### 3.2.7 Proof of Delegation

-Attenuations MUST be satisfied by matching the attenuated capability to a proof in the `prf` array ([§3.2.7.1](#3271-prf-field))
+Attenuations MUST be satisfied by matching the attenuated capability to a proof in the [`prf` array][prf field].

-Checked proofs MUST be resolvable by the recipient.
+Proofs MUST be resolvable by the recipient.
 A proof MAY be left unresolvable if it is not used as support for the top-level UCAN's capability chain.
 The exact format MUST be defined in the relevant transport specification.
 Some examples of possible formats include: a JSON object payload delivered with the UCAN, a federated HTTP endpoint, a DHT, or shared database.

 #### 3.2.7.1 `prf` Field

-The `prf` field MUST contain the content address ([§6.5](#65-content-identifiers)) of UCAN proofs (the "inputs" of a UCAN).
+The `prf` field MUST contain the [content address][content identifiers] of UCAN proofs (the "inputs" of a UCAN).

 #### 3.2.7.2 Examples